 Read back issues of Ogling for Ogles dating from 1999 to 2016.

 Kathy Ogle (Feb 2017) — The last account of the Gatlinburg Fire I heard was that the fire killed 14 people, destroyed 2,013 homes and 53 commercial structures, almost 18,000 acres burned and caused more than $500 million in damage with the cost still rising.
 My daughter and I were able to make a trip Read more about After the Fire[…]

-We need volunteers for email and marketing automation, as well as a certified genealogist.
+We need volunteers for digital marketing, as well as a certified genealogist.
 Contact our membership coordinator for more info and join the team!

 Margaret (bp.
 28 Nov 1575); father: Martin Ogle.
 Mary (Marie) Ogle (bp.
 30 Dec 1588); father: Martin Ogle.
 William Ogle (bp.
 11 Sep 1590); father: Martin (Martyn) Ogle.
 Nicholas Ogle (bp.
 19 Mar 1592); father: Martin (Martine) Ogle.
 Nicholas Ogle (bp.
 01 Dec 1595); father: John Ogle.
 Lewes Ogle (bp.
 03 Apr 1595); father: Lewis Read more about Ogles in the Registers of Berwick-upon-Tweed: Baptisms 1574 – 1700[…]

 The Ogles of England are well-documented, but little has been written about the Ogles of Ireland.
 While they’re related to the Northumberland branch, Ireland’s volatile history makes it difficult to prove direct lineage.
 My wife Sue, is a descendant of James Ogle, who immigrated from Ireland around 1798.
 For the last few years, I’ve researched Read more about Introduction to the Ogles of Ireland[…]